From Legacy to Leading Edge: How to Build Effective Software Re-Engineering Strategy

 Defining Re-engineering and Its Benefits

-Re-engineering is a software modernization technique that involves analysis, design, and modification of an existing software system to reconstitute it in a new form.
+Re-engineering is a software product modernization technique that involves analysis, design, and modification of an existing software system to reconstitute it in a new form.
 The process boils down to upgrading or migrating a system to a more advanced platform.

 Re-engineering aims at modifying the existing system to improve or reuse it as a new product.
 The primary goal is to make the solution more efficient, scalable, and adaptable.
 This involves improving system performance, increasing reliability, reducing maintenance costs, and ensuring the system can meet current and future business requirements.